 Words have power.

-They can make or break any relationships including the relationship with your good self.
-Sometimes it’s not just about words; it’s also including the tone of voice and expression.
+They can make or break any relationship, including the relationship with your good self.
+Sometimes it’s not just about words; it also includes the tone of voice and expression.

 So, how to let powerful encouraging words start with you and me?

 How often do you say nice things or not-so-nice things about yourself?